-Udemy is an online platform with courses in a variety of subjects.
-They have thousands of resources, ranging in topics.
-They also have 136 classes in user experience design, where users can learn about usability, AdobeXD, research, and more.
+Udemy is an online platform with thousands of courses in a variety of subjects.
+You can choose one of the 136 classes in user experience design, where users can learn about usability, AdobeXD, research, and more.
 They also have courses specifically in tools like Photoshop and Illustrator as well as web design.

 The courses include pre-recorded videos as well as related articles and resources to help students understand what they are learning.
 After completion, students are given a certificate of completion.
 Courses on Udemy range in price, from around $50 to $200, though they often have coupons available online as well as large discounts, often bringing the price down for courses to $9.99.

 What it’s good for: Students who prefer self-paced learning

 The DesignerUp curriculum features 74 video lessons, downloadable resources, exercises, quizzes, and a capstone project, which participants can include in their portfolios.
 Students move through 11 modules at their own pace, which cover topics such as design thinking, UX research & design, project & business requirements, as well as UI design, branding, and more.
 Most students take about 3 months to complete the course.
 Learn more about DesignerUp in our review.

 What it’s good for: Landing a job in UX design